School transport subsidy

 - you attend a course of education preparing you for employment or for independent living (TELMA)

 You cannot get school transport subsidy in the following situations:

-- There are other forms of financial assistance available for you to support your daily trips to and from school (e.g., compensation for expenses as an unemployment benefit or a compensation for travel expenses under the Act on Services for Persons with Disabilities).
+- There are other forms of financial assistance available for you to support your daily trips to and from school (e.g., compensation for expenses as an unemployment benefit for immigrants or a compensation for travel expenses under the Act on Services for Persons with Disabilities).

 - You have the possibility to live free of charge in a school dormitory.
 However, you can receive school transport subsidy, if you travel daily from the dormitory at least 10 kilometres (one-way) to the school or workplace.